Linda Reynolds

 Linda Karen Reynolds CSC (born 16 May 1965) is an Australian politician.
-She is a member of the Liberal Party and has served as a Senator for Western Australia since 2014.
-She held senior ministerial office as a cabinet minister in the Morrison government from 2019 to 2022.
+She served as a Senator for Western Australia from 2014 to 2025, representing the Liberal Party, and held senior ministerial office as a cabinet minister in the Morrison government from 2019 to 2022.

 Before entering parliament Reynolds was a member of the Australian Army Reserve for nearly 30 years and was the first woman in the reserve to attain the rank of brigadier.
 She was initially elected to the Senate at the 2013 federal election, but the result was voided and she was re-elected at a supplementary election in 2014.
 In the Morrison government she served as Assistant Minister for Home Affairs (2018–2019), Minister for Defence Industry (2019), Minister for Emergency Management and North Queensland Recovery (2019), Minister for Defence (2019–2021), and Minister for Government Services and the National Disability Insurance Scheme (2021–2022).

 Early life and education

 Reynolds was born in Perth on 16 May 1965.
 She is the daughter of Laith and Jan Reynolds and has two brothers; she has said she was raised with "strong Christian values".
 Her grandfather Alfred Reynolds served in the Parliament of Western Australia as a member of the Australian Labor Party (ALP).
 Her maternal grandparents were English immigrants.

 Reynolds grew up in the suburb of Gooseberry Hill and attended St Brigid's College.
 During her childhood she lived in Indonesia for a period where her father was a manager for Philips.
 The family learned to speak Indonesian and her mother took a degree in Indonesian studies.

 Reynolds holds the degree of Bachelor of Commerce from Curtin University and also holds graduate certificates in training and development (Southern Cross University), defence management (University of Canberra) and strategic studies (Australian Defence College).